mozilla/i18n-abide/README.md

 i18n-abide provides `lib/gettext.js` and you can do the same in `.js` and `.ejs` files.

-## Setting Language via HTTP Header and URL
+## Setting Language via HTTP Header

 The `i18n-abide` module uses the
 [`accept-language` HTTP header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4)
 to determine which language to use.

+See [API docs](./docs/API.md) for overriding this via URL or the API directly.

 ## Translation files

 The `i18n-abide` module currently supports three file formats.

 1) PO/POT files, which get transformed to JSON via provided command line tools.

 2) [PLIST](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/plist.5.html) (i.e., XML)